 The various theories seem to include nearly anyone of note having the surname Gibson.
-As usual, we’ll never really know unless some historian uncovers new and definitive information, but as far as we’re concerned at The Drunkard’s Almanac the Charles Dana Gibson story as good enough for our purposes because we like the Gibson cocktail as defined with the onion.
+As usual, we’ll never really know unless some historian uncovers new and definitive information.
+But the Charles Dana Gibson story works for us because we like the Gibson cocktail as defined with the onion.
 And his story is the most credible one with a cocktail onion involved.

 Like other drinks, the Gibson has evolved over time.
 The earliest published Gibson recipe we are aware of is as shown here, from William Boothby’s 1908 book, The World’s Drinks and How to Mix Them.
-It’s just gin and dry vermouth, the driest Martini of that era in which Sweet Vermouth was the typical Martini ingredient.
+It’s just gin and dry vermouth, the driest Martini of the times when Sweet Vermouth was used.
 But it explicitly abolishes bitters from the recipe and doesn’t involve an onion.

-So it’ unclear where the drink as we know it today came from, the first cockails named Gibson didn’t contain a pickled onion, nor is it clear when adding an onion became the defining touch.
-The first drinks called Gibson aren’t what we’re mixing today.
-Never bound to either linear thought or pure facts, we’re using the Charles Dana Gibson story and the recipe he apparently enjoyed in naming the Gibson our Drink of the Day.
+So it’s unclear where the drink as we know it today came from.
+The first cockails named Gibson didn’t contain a pickled onion.
+Nor is it clear when adding an onion became the defining touch.
+The first drinks weren’t what we’re mixing today.
+Never bound to either linear thought or pure facts, we’re using the Charles Dana Gibson story and the recipe he enjoyed in naming the Gibson our Drink of the Day.

 - 2 oz Gin